joshi1983/UAVSim/README.md

 # UAV Simulator

-This project is a unmanned aerial vehicle(UAV) environment simulator.
+This project is a unmanned aerial vehicle(UAV) environment simulator and animation rendering tool.

+UAVSim can be used to create animations from CSV files where each row describes the state of the UAV, camera, and environment.

 ## Installation/Deployment
 glut32.dll is required by the running application.